Today, I'll answer that age-old question: what are the best places to live in Mexico?

 This is a girl that could be from Veracruz or the Yucatan.

 You've got Cancun and Acapulco in the south of Mexico, as well as Playa del Carmen.
 So there is plenty of fiesta to be had.
 If you prefer city nightlife with a more Mexican vibe, I'd suggest Xalapa or Oaxaca City.
-Merida has a few bars as well, but nothing that will blow you away.
+Merida has a decent number of bars as well.

-This isn't the best place to come for nightlife, unless your style of nightlife is Americans-on-vacation-in-Mexico nightlife.
+There are a few tourist trap cities around here, and they’re not the best place to go for nightlife, unless your style of nightlife is Americans-on-vacation-in-Mexico nightlife.
 Don't get me wrong, that kind of nightlife can be fun too, but it gets old after a few weeks.
 Trust me.
 You'll start to lose faith in humanity (that is, if you haven't yet).
 I view the south of Mexico as a place to relax and get by without needing much money.
 Weather is great if you don't mind the heat, food and rent is cheap and the people are chill.
 It'd would be a great place to bootstrap an online business now that I think of it (in cities outside of Cancun or Playa del Carmen, of course).

 Cost of Living